QuennieZeng/League-Of-Legends-Early-Stats-Analysis/README.md

 | False        | 0.500705                    | 0.5011                       |
 | True         | 0.499295                    | 0.4989                       |

+When we graph this, we see that missingness is close to each other when a team loses or wins.

+<iframe src="assets/firstblood_v_missingness_of_first_dragon_barchart.html" width="800" height="600"></iframe>

+After running our tests, we get

 Our observed statistic was: 0.00039462604900317166
 Our p-value was: 0.948

 Since the p-value is above the chosen significance level, p-value from the test is not significant and we fail to reject the null hypothesis.
 In this case, we might conclude that the data is missing completely at random (MCAR).
+This makes sense as in our bar graph, we can see that the missingness does not look like they have any relation with each other.

 Here is the empirical distribution of the test statistic:

+<iframe src="assets/empirical_distribution_of_the_tvd_firstblood_vs_missingness_of_firstdragon.html" width="800" height="600"></iframe>

 ---